mj-linane/OR-CS4All-Python-Examples/1.programming-fundamentals-with-makecode/04-variables-constants-scorekeeper/04-variables-constants-scorekeeper.md

 ## Concept 1: Constants and Variables (20 minutes)

 Computer programs process information.
-Some of the information that is input, stored, and used in a computer program has a value that is constant, meaning it does not change throughout the course of the program.
+Some information that is input, stored, and used in a computer program has a value that is constant, meaning it does not change throughout the course of the program.
 An example of a constant in math is ‘pi’ because ‘pi’ has one value that never changes.
 Other pieces of information have values that vary or change during the running of a program.
 Programmers create variables to hold the value of information that may change.
 In a game program, a variable may be created to hold the player’s current score, since that value would change (hopefully!) during the course of the game.

 What pieces of information have values that don’t change during the course of a single day (constants)?
 What pieces of information have values that do change during the course of a single day (variables) Constants and variables can be numbers and/or text.

 ### How Variables are Stored

 Variables hold a specific type of information.
-A computer's memory can store many different type of variables.
+A computer's memory can store many types of variables.
 On MakeCode, we can keep track of numbers, strings(text), booleans, and sprites.
 The first time you use a variable, its type is assigned to match whatever it is holding.

 - A number variable could hold numerical data such as the year, the temperature, or the degree of acceleration.
 - A string variable holds a string of alphanumeric characters such as a person’s name, a password, or the day of the week.